g-lee2/pig-latin-2/README.md

 Describe: pigLatinConsonants()

-Test: "It will move the consonant to the end of the word."
+Test: "It will move the consonants to the end of the word."
 Code: pigLatin("pig");
 Expected Output: "igp"